inbravo/aws-feature-set/README.md

 ## ![](https://github.com/inbravo/aws-feature-set/blob/master/images/aws/aurora.png) [Aurora](https://aws.amazon.com/aurora)

 ### Aurora Features
+- MySQL compatible relational data base engine
+- 5 times better performance than MySQL.
+At a fraction of cost as compared to Oracle
 - Bespoke Database Engine
-- It is MySQL compatible
 - However you can’t download and install on your workstation

-### Performance
-5 times better performance than MySQL.
-At a fraction of cost as compared to Oracle

-### Scaling
+- Scaling
-- Outset 10 Gb Storage, auto increment of storage
+	- Starts with 10 Gb Storage, and scales in 10 Gb increments to 64 Tb. auto increment of storage
-- No Push button scaling – unlike DynamoDB
+	- No Push button scaling (unlike DynamoDB)

-### Fault Tolerance
+- Fault Tolerance
-- Maintains 2 copies of your data in at least 3 availability zones.
-This is for the Data only not for the instances that runs the Database.
+	- Maintains 2 copies of your data in at least 3 availability zones (6 copies).
+This is for the Data only not for the instances that runs the database
-- 2 copies lost – no impact on write availability.
+	- 2 copies lost : no impact on write availability
-- 3 copies lost – no impact on read availability.
+	- 3 copies lost : no impact on read availability
-- Storage is self-healing.
+	- Storage is self-healing

-### Replicas
+- Aurora Replicas
 	- MySQL Read Replica can be created from the Aurora source DB.(up to 5 of them)
+	- Aurora Replicas
-- Aurora Replicas – up to 15 of them.
-If leader crashes, the replica with the highest tiers becomes the leader.
-While creating replicas, remember to assign different tier levels.
+		- Up to 15 of them
+		- If leader crashes, the replica with the highest tiers becomes the leader
-- Cluster Endpoint vs Individual Endpoint
+		- While creating replicas, remember to assign different tier levels
-No Free Tier usage available.
+- No Free Tier usage available.
 Also available only in select regions.
 Takes slightly longer to provision

-## Exam Tips
+- Points to remember
 	- Why you can’t connect to DB Server from DMZ.
-Check the security group – if it is removed or added
+Check the security group, if it is removed or added
-- Have separate groups for EC2 Instance and RDS Instance.
+	- Have separate groups for EC2 Instance and RDS Instance
 	- Multi-AZ for Disaster Recovery only.
 Not for performance improvement.
 For performance improvement use, multiple read-replicas
 	- Dynamo DB v/s RDS
-If you want push button scaling, without any downtown, you will always want to use DynamoDB.
+		- If you want push button scaling, without any downtown, you will always want to use DynamoDB
-With RDS scaling is not so easy, you have to use a bigger instance or add read replicas (manual process).
+		- With RDS scaling is not so easy, you have to use a bigger instance or add read replicas (manual process)
 	- If you are using Amazon RDS Provisioned IOPS storage with a MySQL or Oracle database engine, what is the maximum size RDS volume you can have by default? – **6TB**
 	- What data transfer charge is incurred when replicating data from your primary RDS instance to your secondary RDS instance? - **There is no charge associated with this action**.
 	- When you have deployed an RDS database into multiple availability zones, can you use the secondary database as an independent read node? – **No**
 	- RDS automatically creates RDS Security Group w/ TCP port # 3306 enabled.
-- In VPC Security Group, the answer would be YES because you will have manually specify access to port & protocol.
+	- In VPC Security Group, the answer would be YES because you will have manually specify access to port & protocol

 ## ![](https://github.com/inbravo/aws-feature-set/blob/master/images/aws/cloudwatch.png) [CloudWatch](https://aws.amazon.com/cloudwatch)